 Much-loved Malta continues to be a big hit with holidaymakers but if you haven't been before, where do you start?
 This at-a-glance guide to Malta aims to give the first time visitor some tips and hints for making the most of their holiday.

 The island nation is actually an archipelago of seven separate islands, of which just three are inhabited, with Malta, the largest landmass, being the main holiday hub, followed by the second largest inhabited island, Gozo.

 Best known as a hot and sunny destination with around 300 days of sunshine a year and more than one hundred different dive sites, there's a whole load of history to discover, too.

 Due to its pivotal location in the centre of Europe, just 50 miles south of Sicily, the islands have been ruled by everyone from the Phoenicians and Romans to Byzantines and Arabs, not to mention Napolean, meaning architecture and history buffs will be blown away.

 Getting to Malta: given its popularity, there are plenty of options when it comes to getting to Malta.
-For a great value break, however, check out the latest deals from Mercury Holidays*, which has many an online offer on getaways to this Mediterranean archipelago.
+For a great value break, however, check out the latest deals on holidays to Malta with TUI*, which has many an online offer on getaways to this Mediterranean archipelago.